chloejlmccormick/LBO32/README.md

 ## External Contributors and AI Use

-**Generative AI:** We used Claude (Anthropic) to help implement feedback provided by our TF on the second project milestone.
-Specifically, our TF asked us to:
-- Add taxes and capital expenditures to the free cash flow calculation
-- Replace the informal "pay whatever FCF allows" debt paydown with a proper amortization schedule
-- Flag a warning when free cash flow falls short of the scheduled amortization payment (covenant breach scenario)
-- Ensure `run_model_silent()` stays in sync with `project_financials()` so the sensitivity grid and year-by-year table use identical logic
+**Generative AI:** We consulted Claude (Anthropic) as a reference tool while working through feedback from our TF on the second project milestone.
+Our TF asked us to add taxes and capital expenditures to the FCF calculation, replace the informal debt paydown logic with a proper amortization schedule, flag covenant breach scenarios, and keep `run_model_silent()` in sync with `project_financials()`.
+We worked through these changes ourselves and used Claude to check our understanding of specific syntax questions (e.g. how to correctly floor taxes at zero with `max()`, and how to mirror logic across two functions).
+We reviewed, tested, and integrated all code ourselves.

-We described the feedback to Claude and used it to implement those changes in `main.py`.
-We reviewed all of the code it produced, verified that it matched our TF's instructions, and tested it with sample inputs.
-The overall structure, original functions, comments, and financial logic of the model were written by us.
+The overall structure, functions, financial logic, and comments of the model were written by us.

-**No other external code sources were used.** The financial formulas are standard LBO modeling conventions referenced from Investopedia (linked above).